stmllr/stmllr.net/_posts/2015-08-31-cirrus-logic-audio-card-on-raspberry-pi2-with-debian-jessie.md

   - Linux Kernel
 ---

+### [UPDATE 2017/12/21] The driver for the Cirrus Logic Audio Card left its experimental state and the card is easily usable in production.

+[HiassofT provides an up-to-date howto](http://www.horus.com/~hias/cirrus-driver.html).
+Details can be found in the [element14 forum](https://www.element14.com/community/thread/57975).

-[UPDATE 2015/09/01] Updated installation instructions for the devicetree drivers.
+### [UPDATE 2015/09/01] Updated installation instructions for the devicetree drivers.
 Thanks to HiassofT.

 ### Motivation